Around the World in 80 days is playing in cinemas now.

 Those of a certain age may remember an animated TV adventure series shown on Children’s BBC in the early 1990s.
 It had a catchy theme tune, a colourful palette and a host of animals in the lead roles; ring a bell?
 No, it wasn’t Dogtanian and the Three Muskehounds; it was the other one, Around the World in 80 Days with Willy Fog.
 Here, the classic Jules Verne novel found a new, distinct voice as a lion and cat took the lead roles in a Spanish/Japanese co-production dubbed into English.

 Of course, this was not the first animated adaptation of Verne’s novel.
 In fact, Around the World in 80 Days has found itself at the heart of animation for many years.
 But it was a rare adaptation that used the animal kingdom as its main cast.
 But, now we have another.
-And this time, Phileas Fogg is a streetwise frog with a spring in his step.
-While his travelling companion Passepartout is an eager marmoset, keen to cut the strings that attach him to his over-bearing mother.
-However, unlike the book, these two find themselves thrown together in adventure—one escaping a local gerbil police chief while the other flees his controlling mother.
+This time, Phileas Fogg is a streetwise frog with a spring in his step, while his travelling companion Passepartout is an eager marmoset, keen to cut the strings that attach him to his overbearing mother.
+However, unlike the book, they find themselves thrown together in adventure—one escaping a local gerbil police chief while the other flees his controlling mother.